anu88/jobPortalApp/README.md

 - DB test and Integration tests should be added.
 - Exception handling can be improved further by creating more custom exception classes.
 - Project can be made modularized.
-- Configuration file - _application.yml_ can be made environment specific.
+- Configuration file - _application.yml_ can be made environment specific using externalized config server.
 - External messaging queue can be used for asynchronous events if consumer is a separate microservice.
+- New API's can be exposed for candidates to access the job application status.

 ## 5. Estimates